newrelic-experimental/ml-performance-monitoring/README.md

     * ``EVENT_CLIENT_HOST``: insights-collector.eu01.nr-data.net
     * ``METRIC_CLIENT_HOST``: metric-api.eu.newrelic.com/metric/v1

-Can also be sent as parameters at the MLPerformanceMonitoring call.
+can also be sent as parameters at the MLPerformanceMonitoring call.

 2. The example uses the libraries: numpy, pandas, sklearn, xgboost